,

 Proper installation of Calibration Columns is essential for accurate pump calibration, leak-free operation, and long service life.

-Installation differs slightly depending on whether the column body is made of Glass (borosilicate) or Polycarbonate (acrylic).
+Installation differs slightly depending on whether the column body is made of Polycarbonate (acrylic).

 Installation Procedures for Calibration Columns